Samui for sale

 Transfer of ownership and the lease agreement

 If the leased real estate property is transferred during the term the lease is not terminated and the new owner takes the property subject to the registered lease (section 569Section 569 A contract of hire of immovable property is not extinguished by the transfer of ownership of the property hired.
-The transferee is entitled to the rights and is subjected to the duties of the transferor towards the hirer'.
+The transferee is entitled to the rights and is subjected to the duties of the transferor towards the lessee/ tenant'.
 In Thai: มาตรา 569 อันสัญญาเช่าอสังหาริมทรัพย์นั้นย่อมไม่ระงับไป เพราะเหตุโอนกรรมสิทธิ์ทรัพย์สินซึ่งให้เช่า ผู้รับโอนย่อมรับไปทั้งสิทธิและหน้าที่ของผู้โอนซึ่งมีต่อผู้เช่านั้นด้วย).
-Section 569 hire of property laws refers to and protects only rights and obligations in the lease agreement which are in essence hire of property rights.
+However, section 569 refers to and protects only rights and obligations in the lease agreement which are in essence hire of property rights.
 Only real hire of property rights'It is sometimes difficult to determine which contract terms in a lease agreement are real lease or real hire of property rights and which are contract rights.
 Real lease rights are enforceable against all other persons (e.g. the right of the lessee to sublet, purpose of the lease, payment of rent, termination), transfer of ownership does not break real lease rights.
 Contract rights (e.g. lease renewal option, option to transfer to a freehold title) are enforceable against a particular person or persons (the promisor) and transfer of ownership does break the rental or lease for this part. will by law transfer with the property to the new owner and are automatically enforceable against the new owner.
 Contract obligations (non lease rights), even though included in the lease agreement, remain with the original owner.
 True hire of property rights and non lease rights under Thai law are for example:

 True hire of property rights Non lease rights (contract rights)